esper-io/dev-docs/docs/home/console.md

 USB tethering specifies if the user is able to use their device to share a mobile connection to another device such as a laptop.
 If you’d like device users to let their devices share a mobile connection with other devices, set the USB tethering to **On**; if you don’t, set it to **Off**.

 **Edit Date and Time**
-If you’d like device users to be able to set the date and time on the device, set the Edit Date and Time setting to On; if you don’t set it to Off.
+If you’d like device users to be able to set the date and time on the device, set the Edit Date and Time setting to **On**; if you don’t set it to **Off**.

 **Application Uninstall**

-Setting Application uninstall to On will block app uninstallation both locally on the device and using Esper.
-Set it to off if you need to be able to uninstall applications remotely using Esper.
+Setting Application uninstall to **On** will block app uninstallation both locally on the device and using Esper.
+Set it to **off** if you need to be able to uninstall applications remotely using Esper.

 :::tip
 With this set to ON you will still be able to update your application installed on the device using Esper.